Apply as a parent

 What you’ll need to prove

 You must be able to prove that you’re taking an active role in your child’s upbringing and you plan to continue after you apply.
-For example you could send letters from your child’s:
+For example you could provide letters from your child’s:

 - school confirming you take them to school or go to parent evenings

-- dentist confirming you take them to appointments
+- doctor, dentist, or health visitor confirming that you take them to appointments

 You must also prove you: